Representative Research Studies

 Child Trauma Treatment Study

-The objectives of this study are to determine the longitudinal effectiveness of Trauma Focused- Cognitive Behavioral Therapy, Parent-Child Interaction Therapy and Child Parent Psychotherapy in reducing traumatic stress symptoms, increasing child psychosocial functioning, improving parenting outcomes, as well as assessing the viability and utility of the dissemination process.
-This study involves participation in a national cross-site evaluation study in conjunction with the National Child Traumatic Stress Network.
+The objectives of this study are to determine the longitudinal effectiveness of Trauma Focused- Cognitive Behavioral Therapy, Parent-Child Interaction Therapy, the Child and Family Traumatic Stress Intervention and Child Parent Psychotherapy in reducing traumatic stress symptoms, increasing child psychosocial functioning, improving parenting outcomes, as well as assessing the viability and utility of the dissemination process.
+Investigations from this data set focus on treatment attrition, moderators of treatment effectiveness and efficacy, co-morbidity and chronicity.
+This study involves participation in a national cross-site study in conjunction with the National Child Traumatic Stress Network.
 Funding: Substance Abuse and Mental Health Services Administration (SAMHSA).
-Sprang (PI), Clark, Craig, Staton-Tindall, & Walker (Co-Is).
+Sprang (PI).

 Compassion Fatigue and Secondary Traumatic Stress in Professionals